Cyrken/html-css/html-semantics/README.md

 ### Document elements

-- `<header>` — for the masthead of the website, where the name and logo and navigation are
+- `<header>` — for more important information, like the masthead of the website, where the name and logo and navigation are
 - `<nav>` — navigation, defining the navigation of the website
-- `<footer>` — for the footer of the website, usually includes the copyright statement, social icons, etc.
+- `<footer>` — for less important information, like the footer of the website, usually includes the copyright statement, social icons, etc.
 - `<main>` — for defining the primary content
 - `<aside>` — for secondary information, stuff that’s not required to understand the primary content, like sidebars, pull quotes, etc.